 HONESTY – We promote honesty, accountability and openness establishing relationships based on trust.

 RESPECT – We treat people with respect, dignity and sensitivity.
-We recognise and respect diversity and value the contribution of each individual.
+We recognise and respect diversity.
+We value the contribution of each individual.

-COMMUNITY – We strive to help, support and improve the community where we work.
+COMMUNITY – We strive to help, support and improve the community in which we work.

 INNOVATION – We embrace new ideas and encourage the kind of thinking that produces better products, processes and services.